-Pupils may enter at different stages of the Senior School: Pre-GCSE - following an appropriate curriculum based around the curriculum year of entry with additional English.
+Pupils may enter at different stages of the Senior School:

+Pre-GCSE - following an appropriate curriculum based around the curriculum year of entry with additional English.

 GCSE - An English programme with option choices dependent on level of English, usually between 4 and 6 subjects.

 Pre-A Level - As per GCSE but with an emphasis on preparing for A Level study.
-A Level - 2 or 4 absisted and EDC if appropriate plug JELTS

 A Level - 3 or 4 choices and EPQ if appropriate plus IELTS.